He used his Milwaukee OneKey app to locate his stolen gear.

 We all hope it never happens to us, but with tool theft rife up and down the country it’s just a matter of time for some people.
 Apprentice electrician Darryl Pyart was one of the unlucky ones when his Berlingo was broken into and roughly £3,000 worth of tools were stolen in broad daylight as he nipped into Sainsbury’s on Thursday 18th July.

 Bluetooth limitations mean that OneKey tools can only be picked up by your phone if they’re within range – about 100ft.
-This isn’t very useful if they’re in the back of a thief’s van half way down the M5.
+Admittedly not too useful if they’re in the back of a thief’s van half way down the M5.
 But, the stolen tools will connect to other phones which are using the Milwaukee app, even if it’s only running in the background.
-This then sends your phone a notification with an updated location of your stolen kit.
+This then sends your phone a notification with an updated location of your stolen kit – result!

 This is exactly what happened to Darryl – two days after his gear was nicked he got a notification saying his combi drill had turned up in Ilford.
 He immediately jumped in his van and drove down to investigate.

-When he arrived Darryl bumped into another tradesman who was tracking his own Milwaukee drill.
+When he arrived, Darryl bumped into another tradesman who was tracking his own Milwaukee drill.
 The lads rang the police and started trying to find their drills.
 After 10 more phone calls, and five hours of waiting, the police finally showed up.
-According to Daryl they weren’t much use and refused to help search a house where the pair thought their tools were located, so the pair carried on door-to-door alone.
+According to Daryl they weren’t much use and refused to help search a house where the lads thought their tools were located, so they carried on door-to-door alone.

 After eliminating most houses, they were nearly ready to give up when a guy approached them asking if they were the people looking for drills.
-He then led them to his car where they found both the two stolen drills, along with a few other bits of his gear, which the man had apparently bought from Tottenham Market knowing full well they’d been nicked.
+He then led them to his car where they found both the two stolen drills, along with a few other bits of Darryl’s gear which the man had apparently bought from Tottenham Market.
+He even admitted knowing full well they’d been nicked.